Maslenitsa Effigy: The “Man in Women’s Clothes” of Russia’s Pre-Lent Carnival

 - Editorial team

-In Russian tradition, Maslenitsa is a week of popular festivities held right before the start of Great Lent in the Orthodox calendar.
-Its date changes every year because it depends on Easter.
-Maslenitsa falls immediately before the fast and is understood as the last “well-fed” week: meat is already off the table, but dairy products, butter, and eggs are still permitted.
-This is where the holiday’s signature food comes from—blini (thin pancakes).
-They are baked from what is allowed at this time, and over the centuries they have become an instantly recognizable symbol of hospitality, merriment, and “seeing winter off.”
+Maslenitsa in the Russian tradition is a week of public festivities that takes place before the beginning of Great Lent in the Orthodox calendar.
+The date changes every year because it depends on the date of Easter.
+Maslenitsa week comes immediately before the fast and is considered the last “hearty” week: meat has already been removed from the diet, but dairy products, butter, and eggs are still permitted.
+The main food is blini (thin pancakes), made from ingredients that are still allowed.
+Over time, blini became a symbol of treats, merrymaking, and bidding farewell to winter.

-One of the most familiar symbols of Maslenitsa today is a straw effigy that is often burned at the end of the week.
-Yet it is important to remember that the idea of an effigy as an “obligatory” part of the celebration is relatively late.
-Ethnographic descriptions show that in many places no straw figure was made at all—in different regions of the Russian Empire people often managed perfectly well without it.
+One of the best-known symbols of Maslenitsa is a straw effigy, which is often burned at the end of the week.
+The idea that it is an essential part of the holiday formed relatively late.
+Ethnographic materials show that in many regions of the Russian Empire a straw figure was not made at all.

-Where an effigy was made, however, it could become the centerpiece of numerous playful rituals.
-Usually it was made large.
-The base could be very simple: a cross-shaped frame of two sticks wrapped in straw, or simply a sheaf of straw.
-The top was shaped into a “head,” while the lower part formed the “body.”
-To make the figure appear taller, the sheaf might be mounted on a long pole.
+In places where an effigy did exist, it became the focal point of the celebrations.
+It was usually made large.
+The base was either a cross-shaped frame of two sticks wrapped in straw or a straw sheaf.
+The top was shaped as a head, and the lower part as a body.
+To make it taller, the sheaf was mounted on a long pole.

-After that, Maslenitsa was dressed up—and here the possibilities were many.
-In some places they put it in a kaftan and cap, cinched it with a sash, and even “shod” it in bast shoes.
-Elsewhere they chose women’s clothing: a blouse, a sarafan (traditional dress) or a skirt, and tied a kerchief around the “head.”
-Then the effigy was seated or set on a sleigh and taken, with songs, up to a hill.
-There the “meeting of Maslenitsa” took place—depending on local custom, either on Monday or on Thursday of Maslenitsa week.
+The effigy was dressed in different ways.
+In some regions it was put in a kaftan and a cap, belted with a sash, and “shod” in bast shoes (lapti).
+In others, women’s clothing was used: a blouse, a sarafan, or a skirt, and the head was tied with a kerchief.
+The figure was then stood up or seated in a sleigh and, with songs, taken up to a hill.
+There, the “meeting of Maslenitsa” took place—on Monday or on Thursday, depending on local tradition.

 - Homosexuality in Ancient and Medieval Russia